Case study: English proficiency of job seekers in Central Europe

-Test takers: 30.000 job seekers from Slovakia, Czech Republic and Hungary with some knowledge of English as a foreign language (EFL).
+Participants: 30.000 job seekers from Slovakia, the Czech Republic, and Hungary with some knowledge of English as a foreign language (EFL).

 Duration: June 2015- June 2017

-Slovak job candidates achieved the best results in the achieved CEFR levels (the biggest share of B2 and higher levels- 48%) as well as in the total average TrackTest Score (491 TTS points from the max.
+Slovak job candidates achieved the best results in the achieved CEFR levels (the biggest share of level B2 and higher: 48%) as well as in the total average Tracktest Score (491 TTS points from the max.
 1200 points).

-No major surprise occurred in three skills comparison (Use of English (Grammar)/ Reading/ Listening), all three countries are the best in listening comprehension and struggle with grammar.
+No major surprise occurred in the three skills comparison (Use of English (Grammar)/ Reading/ Listening).
+All three countries are the best in listening comprehension and struggle with grammar.

 In the analysis of particular grammar categories, we can see that Slovakia and the Czech Republic show a very similar profile (less than 0.3 points difference in 15 out of 17 English grammar categories) which can be caused by the similarity of their mother tongue.
-They both excel in adjectives/adverbs, comparatives and vocabulary compared to Hungary.
-Use of pronouns is the only major difference there.
+They both excel in adjectives/adverbs, comparatives, and vocabulary compared to Hungary.
+The use of pronouns is the only major difference there.

 On the other hand, Hungary surprisingly outperformed them in the correct use of future tenses.